Henry Administration Bldg, Suite, 1100, 301-860-3540

 Appeals must be submitted by the deadline date.

 Student will be limited to two appeals during their undergraduate career.

-Appeals submitted without supporting documentation will not be reviewed.
-Additional documentation will be requested The Financial Aid Appeals Committee will review the appeal request and respond in writing to the student regarding the decision.
+Appeals submitted without supporting documentation will not be denied.
+Additional documentation will be requested if deemed appropriate.
+The Financial Aid Appeals Committee will review the appeal request and respond via email to the student regarding the decision.

 The Financial Aid Appeals Committee reserves the right to request a financial aid academic plan requiring the student to meet certain standards in the upcoming semester that would lead to the reestablishment of eligibility and upon his or her agreement if any terms of the plan are not met the student shall be placed in a Not Meet status for the next enrollment period.

 - The Financial Aid Appeals Committee may grants or may not grant the appeal based on submitted documentation and review of academic performance.
 The student is placed on financial aid probation for the next semester of enrollment.
 At the end of the probation semester, SAP will be reevaluated.
 Student must meet all SAP requirements at the end of that semester or they will be placed in a Not Meet status and they must reestablish eligibility as described in item 2.

 - The student pays for all obligations, (tuition and fees), without financial aid assistance and reestablish eligibility by meeting the SAP requirements

 - Exception To Two-SAP Limitation Criteria Probationary Terms and Conditions: